 - The last step will either be closeout or archive.
 This step depends on whether the contract is limited to a single term, renewal, and updates.

-A Content Services Platform (CSP) like Laserfiche provides a complete, automated, cloud-based contract management system to remove the administrative burden and legal/regulatory headaches.
+Content Services Platforms (CSP) like Laserfiche provide a complete, automated, cloud-based contract management system and removes the administrative burden and legal/regulatory headaches.

 Here are benefits of Automated Contract Management: